deya-eldeen/blog/_posts/post/2021-11-15-swift-built-in-data-types.md

 - **Avoid Overuse of Type Inference in Critical Paths**: In performance-critical code, such as in tight loops or algorithms, explicit types can sometimes lead to more predictable and optimized compiled code.
 - **Balance Readability and Performance**: While type inference makes code more concise, always balance this with the need for clarity and performance.
 In complex or critical sections of your code, it might be beneficial to favor explicit type declarations.

-By being mindful of when and where to rely on type inference, you can write `Swift` code that is both efficient and maintainable, ensuring that your applications perform optimally without sacrificing code quality.
+By being mindful of when and where to rely on type inference, you can write Swift code that is both efficient and maintainable, ensuring that your applications perform optimally without sacrificing code quality.

 ## Unsafe Types in Swift

-In addition to the safe and type-safe data types that `Swift` provides, there are also "unsafe" types that allow developers to work with memory directly.
-These types are primarily used in scenarios where performance is critical, or when interfacing with lower-level `API`s, such as `C` libraries.
-While they offer greater flexibility and control, they come with increased risks, as they bypass `Swift`'s safety features.
+In addition to the safe and type-safe data types that Swift provides, there are also "unsafe" types that allow developers to work with memory directly.
+These types are primarily used in scenarios where performance is critical, or when interfacing with lower-level APIs, such as C libraries.
+While they offer greater flexibility and control, they come with increased risks, as they bypass Swift's safety features.

 ### 1. UnsafePointer

 `UnsafePointer` is a type that provides a pointer to a memory location.
-It allows you to read values from memory without the safety guarantees that `Swift` typically enforces.
+It allows you to read values from memory without the safety guarantees that Swift typically enforces.
 Here's an example of how to use `UnsafePointer`:

 ```swift
 let numbers: [Int] = [1, 2, 3, 4, 5]